tendermint/spec/spec/abci/abci.md

 ABCI applications can run either within the _same_ process as the Tendermint state-machine replication engine, or as a _separate_ process from the state-machine replication engine.
-When run within the same process, Tendermint will call the ABCI application methods directly as typical Go method calls.
-When Tendermint and the ABCI application are run as separate processes, Tendermint opens a set of connections to the application.
+When run within the same process, Tendermint will call the ABCI application methods directly as Go method calls.

-When Tendermint and the application are run as separate processes, Tendermint opens four connections for ABCI methods.
+When Tendermint and the ABCI application are run as separate processes, Tendermint opens four connections to the application for ABCI methods.
 The connections each handle a subset of the ABCI method calls.
-They are defined as follows:
+These subsets are defined as follows:

 #### **Consensus** connection
 * Handles the `InitChain`, `BeginBlock`, `DeliverTx`, `EndBlock`, and `Commit` method